 A permeable-surface parking lot accommodating 146 spaces is proposed within the northeastern portion of the community park.
 Motorcycle parking, handicapped parking, a drop-off area, additional bike racks, and trash enclosures are proposed within the parking area.
 Restrooms would be located adjacent to the park active core near the parking lot.
-A potential site for a future community building is proposed south of the parking lot.
+A potential site for a future community buildingcenter is proposed south of the parking lot.
+The proposed community center would consist of an active public facility for recreational use, including meetings and gatherings.
 Picnic areas are proposed within the park, which may include benches, tables, and natural areas.
 A storage and park maintenance building would be located near the proposed open turf area.